Hack4Eugene/qr-donation-by-marionberries/documentation/wordpress/README.md

 Some selective CSS overrides customize the presentation of the donation blocks.
 This CSS is injected using the Custom CSS & JS plugin.
 The contents of the [custom-css.css](./custom-css.css) should be used.

+# Import/Export

+Our working environment consisted of exporting the current Wordpress site using the All-in-one WP Migration plugin then importing the files to a new Wordpress Lightsail instance.

+In order to get the new donations pages and updates we made over the weekend migrated to the old working site, a few things will need to be done.

+1.)
+If a cloud based site is wanted, an AWS account will need to be created to host a Lightsail Instance 2.)
+Export current test Wordpress admin site and import back to the live Wordpress admin site 3.)
+Create a non-profit Stripe account to get discounts and live charges running